pallavikiragi/pallavikiragi.github.io/content/portfolio/work12.md

 image = "img/portfolio/xrr.png"
 showonlyimage = false
 date = "2016-11-05T19:44:32+05:30"
-title = "Prototyping in XR"
-draft = false
-weight = 2
+title = "Multimedia in Automobile" draft = false weight = 2
 +++

 A sneak peek of the Auto Car exhibition show with a projection of the predicted space design with cars, banners, and consultants layered out on an Invitation card
 <!--more-->

+## Header Level 3

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.